hmbl-dev/todo-apps/todomvd-vanilla-speedrun/README.md

 # TODO
 - just get it working
+  - fix event handlers - is completing or deleting the wrong item
+  - add edit (.editing class, .edit input. optionally remove the .edit input when not needed)
+  - add toggle all
+  - show toggle all state
+  - add filter
+  - add history
+  - fix sorting
+  - review the spec
 - cross browser tests
 - log the hours
 - write about the philosophy / approach